basegpu/hiring-challenge-fs-ts/README.md

 ### Containerization
 Using docker and docker compose.
 See all Dockerfiles and the [compose file](./compose.yaml).

-- run app with `docker compose up --build ts-viewer`
+- run app with `docker compose up --build app-local`
-- run app with debugger `docker compose up --build ts-viewer-debug`
+- run app with debugger `docker compose up --build app-local-debug`

 ### REST API for adding and retrieving data
 The backend API is implemented in .NET Core.
 See [the API project](./src/api).